 The cake is baked in a 10-inch springform pan, a cheesecake pan, coated with baking spray (I use Baker’s Joy).
 You can also butter and flour the pan and line the bottom with parchment paper.
 Baking spray seems like an easier choice.

 Bake the torta at 350 degrees for 40-45 minutes or until a toothpick inserted in the center of the cake comes out clean.
 Let the cake cool in the pan for about 10 minutes, then transfer it to a cooling rack.
 Once the cake is completely cool, sprinkle confectioner’s sugar over the top.

 I enjoy my cake with an ice-cold glass of skim milk.
 Yes, I know; it’s a contradiction—skim milk and chocolate cake.
 It works for me!

-In food processor, finely grind almonds.
+- In a food processor, finely grind almonds.
 Melt chocolate and cool to room temperature.

-Pour batter in pan.
+- Pour batter into a pan.
 Bake for about 45 minutes, or until a toothpick inserted in center comes out clean.
 Cool in pan for 10 minutes.
 Transfer cake to a wire rack and cool completely.
-Sprinkle confectioner’s sugar over top of cake.
+Sprinkle confectioner’s sugar over top of the cake.

 Disclosure: Some of the links in this post are affiliate links.
 This means that if you click on a link and buy the product, I will receive a very small commission of the sales price at no cost to you.